-On May 7, 2013, the Board of Directors renewed the term of office of the Chairman and CEO and co-opted Hervé Brochard, a member of the Board of Directors, to replace Eckart Thomä.
+On May 7, 2013, the Board of Directors appointed Hervé Brochard, a member of the Board of Directors, to replace Eckart Thomä.

-In addition, on November 22, 2013 the Board of Directors appointed Aimée Brutus as non-voting director, replacing Alain Demare.
+In addition, on November 22, 2013 the Board of Directors appointed Aimée Brutus as a non-voting director (censeur), replacing Alain Demare.